Kasib-hub/Birthday-card-generator/README.md

 # How to use

-Download all of the files and run the executable.
+Download all of the files as a zip file.
+Unzip the contents and run the executable.
 The menu is controlled using numbers to select actions.